 One day story with Jorte

 Documents To Go is necessary for business people on the go, with document viewing and editing support for an array of file types.
 Word, Excel, PowerPoint and PDFs are all supported with this app, with zooming options, charts and password protection.
 For editing capabilities, you’ll need to cough up $14.99 for the full version, but it’s worth it.

 Genie Assistant saves you time by enabling you to control your phone through speech commands.
 Send emails and texts; listen to music, news and translations; call contacts; and search the web.
 Free, this Android app can also keep your hands free to do other things, like drive or fold laundry.

 The free Dropbox app syncs files between your computer and your Android phone, making them accessible from anywhere.
 It’s a great way to share documents, photos and videos with friends, or back them up for your own purposes.
 As this is an Android app, it’s easy to attach files from the app, or pull up Dropbox as an option for sharing items.

-Springpad is like Evernote, with a few additional perks.
-Save notes, tasks and lists, which will be auto-organized for easy searching later on.
-With this free app, you can scan barcodes for easy input, and perform local searches.
-Springpad comes with a home screen widget for easy access and an online account for remote access.
+Evernote save notes, tasks and lists, which will be auto-organized for easy searching later on.
+With this free app, you can scan documents and perform local searches.
+Evernote comes with a home screen widget for easy access and an online account for remote access.